School education to focus on enhancing technology friendly infrastructure - The Statesman

 “We will see increasing adoption of BYOD (Bring your own devices) models being adopted in schools, where students will consume content delivered by the teacher and then students will experience and engage with the content on their devices individually and also in a peer to peer setting.
 There will be takeaways from these smart classes in the form of activities and projects that students will get delivered on their devices to be performed by them at their own time,” Bajwa added.

-Elaborating further on school education, Kiran Dham (CEO & HR Head – Globus Infocom Limited) said that the year 2022 will encourage vernacular learning mechanisms, especially after the NEP 2022 wherein the Government has put more focus on adding regional languages in the curriculum.
+Elaborating further on school education, Kiran Dham (CEO– Globus Infocom Pvt Limited) said that the year 2022 will encourage vernacular learning mechanisms, especially after the NEP 2022 wherein the Government has put more focus on adding regional languages in the curriculum.
 “This will encourage students to participate more in subjects as they would be able to learn better in their own regional language,” Dham said.

 “This year education should not only remain theory based but more employable.
 The digital tools, techniques and resources would encourage learners to come to classrooms,” Dham further said.